Plant DetailShow Menu

 Description

-Deciduous shrub or sometimes small tree with and open flat-topped crown and short trunk.
+Deciduous shrub or sometimes small tree in the maple family (Sapindaceae) with and open flat-topped crown and short trunk.
 It has an early leaf drop and is deciduous much of the year revealing its smooth silver-gray bark.
 Branchlets are reddish gray-brown when young.
 This plant usually breaks dormancy in late winter, but will return to dormancy during hot, dry summer months.

 Seasons of Interest: